liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/05-online-editing-google-docs/01-intro.markdown

 [add](/docs/7-2/user/-/knowledge_base/u/adding-files-to-a-document-library#using-the-add-menu)
 and
 [edit](/docs/7-2/user/-/knowledge_base/u/checking-out-and-editing-files)
-Documents and Media files via upload and download, @product@ doesn't contain a UI that lets you author or edit documents directly.
+Documents and Media files via upload and download, @sharepoint@ doesn't contain a UI that lets you author or edit documents directly.
 You can, however, create and edit Documents and Media files online in Google Docs&trade;, Google Sheets&trade;, and Google Slides&trade;.